statofu/statofu-blog/20230513/README.md

 Similarly to Redux, without tracking function bodies, states changing goes unpredictable.
 With tracking function bodies, the cost increases.

-Besides, as Recoil cares a bit much about asynchronousness, it's inconvenient to get states in state-changing hooks.
+Besides, as Recoil cares quite much about asynchronousness, it's inconvenient to get states in state-changing hooks.
 As MobX has its own independent subscription mechanism, a strong understanding to correctly use it is required.
-Then, these increase the cost further.
+As a result, these increase the cost further.

-And, for the rest 3 libraries, Zustand, Jotai and Valtio act very like Redux, Recoil and MobX separately in fact.
-Or, in other words, the former ones feel much like lightweight versions of the latter ones.
+As for the rest 3 libraries, Zustand, Jotai and Valtio actually act very like Redux, Recoil and MobX separately.
+In other words I would say, the former ones are just lightweight versions of the latter ones so have the same problems.

-To sum up, two problems that today's widely-accepted libraries of state management in React don't actually handle well are (1) predictability of states changing and (2) overall cost of development on use.
-Further more, with a glimpse of the most widely-accepted library of state management in each of different frameworks, the problems can be considered to exist universally.
+To sum up, two problems that today's widely-accepted libraries of state management in React don't handle well are (1) predictability of states changing and (2) overall cost of development on use.
+Further more, with a glimpse of the most widely-accepted library of state management in each of different frameworks, the problems are considered to exist universally.

 ## Predictability, and side effects

 A function is said to have side effects if it makes any effects other than outputing a return value.
 In the examples above, the sides effects of the functions are all states changing.

 Though, a function with side effects is not bound to behave unpredictably.
-As long as side effects of a function are well controlled, it can behave predictably.
+With side effects of a function well controlled, the function can behave predictably.
 Like the example of Redux, a simple action is restricted, by the design of Redux, to change the one state represented by the slice in which it is delcared.
 But, with side effects of a function badly controlled, while the function body goes more and more complicated, the side effects can become more and more out of control, which makes the function behaves unpredictably at last when the side effects become out of control completely.

 On the other hand, a function without side effects is naturally bound to behave predictably.

-So, to solve the problem of predictability of states changing, we can either keep side effects of state-changing functions well controlled all the time, or eliminate side effects of state-changing functions thoroughly.
+Then, to solve the problem of predictability of states changing, I can either keep side effects of state-changing functions well controlled all the time, or eliminate side effects of state-changing functions thoroughly.

 ## Overall cost of development on use, and preferences

-Besides that the problem of predictability increases overall cost of development on use, preferences of libraries of state management can increase the cost, too.
+While the predictability problem increases overall cost of development on use, preferences of libraries of state management can increase the cost, too.
 Like the examples above, creating a new store in Redux, getting states in state-changing hooks in Recoil and correctly using the subscription mechanism in MobX are all costly just because of preferences of each library.

-If the cost on the fundamental usages of state management increases by preferences of a library, the library can feel not good enough in almost every aspect, which is supposed to be avoided.
+If the cost on the fundamental usages of state management gets increased by preferences of a library, the library can feel not good enough in almost every aspect, which is supposed to be avoided.

 ## Another way of state management

-Having analyzed the problems, it's time to try to think up another way of state management, which is to think about how to design another library of state management that well handles the two problems above.
-Although both of the two ideas metioned above of solving the problem of predictability are workable, the idea of eliminating side effects of state-changing functions thoroughly is preferred here for now in persuit of simplicity.
+Having analyzed the problems, it's time to explore another way of state management, which also means to think about how to design another library of state management that well handles the two problems above.
+Although the two ideas metioned above of solving the predictability problem are both workable, I would, in persuit of simplicity, pick up the idea of eliminating side effects of state-changing functions thoroughly here for now.

-For one-state changes, here a pure function that processes old one state to return new one state can be involved:
+For one-state changes, a pure function that processes old one state to return new one state can be used:

 ```ts
 function check(checkboxState: CheckboxState): CheckboxState {